The objectives of MALS are to:

 17.2 Writing includes email and other correspondence in electronic form.

-18.1 At least 7 days’ notice of all organising meetings shall be given to all members.
+18.1 At least seven (7) days’ notice of all general meetings shall be given to all members.

 18.3 If a special resolution is proposed, the notice must also include:

 19.1 The organising body must convene a Special General Meeting (SGM) if a request to do so is made in accordance with this rule by at least 10% of the total number of members.